 The U.S. Department of Transportation (DOT) has specific hazmat classes for shipping hazardous materials.
-Freightquote by C.H.
-Robinson can help you determine the DOT hazard class for your shipment and find contract freight carriers that meet DOT safety and transportation requirements.
+Use this guide to understand the DOT hazard class for your shipment and find the best contract freight carriers that meet DOT safety and transportation requirements.

 |DOT Hazardous Classes||Category||Example|